laraharrow/csvNormalization/README.md

 	python CSV.py < stdin.csv > stdout.csv
 ```

-where stdin.csv is the file you are passing as input and stdout is the file that will contain the output
+Where stdin.csv is the file you are passing as input and stdout is the file that will contain the output

 ## Disclosure:

-I'm a JavaScript developer but after some research it seemed reasonable to write this program in Python.
+* I'm a JavaScript developer but after some research it seemed reasonable to write this program in Python.

-This Terminal program was writen in 4 hours as it was one of the requirements so in the code there are a few thigs I would like to add to the code that are now as comments.
+* This Terminal program was writen in 4 hours as it was one of the requirements so in the code there are a few thigs I would like to add to the code that are now as comments.